joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

 ### D

-#### Defra

-Some users aren’t aware of Defra’s role, so avoid referring to Defra unless necessary.
-Instead of ‘submit your data to Defra’ say ‘submit your data’.

-If you do have to mention it, use 'Defra' not 'DEFRA'.

-#### Deposit Return Scheme (DRS)

-Upper case.

-Write out in full the first time it’s used on a page, before using the ‘DRS’ acronym.

 #### Data

 When we talk about the data users need to report, we explain it in the following way: